waltonjw/wildfire-camera-pilot/README.md

    ![](images/slope_classes.png)

-   Road proximity classes (1-2, zoomed for visibility), note: 3-9 are excluded (Restricted) as they are deemed distant, >300:
+   Road proximity classes (1-2, zoomed for visibility), note: 3-9 are excluded (Restricted) as they are deemed distant, (> 300 feet):

    ![](images/distance_from_road_classes.png)

    Peak elevation classes (1-9, zoomed for visiblity):